How can neuroscience help your leaders make the right decisions?

 Experience and train your self-awareness, emotions and cognition with our Omind Neurotechnologies programs.

 Varela gives the example of a chess player who plays without being “conscious” of all the mechanisms involved in identifying the best move to make.
-But after playing, he is able to explain rationally why he made that particular move.
+But after playing, he is able to rationally explain why he made that particular move.